 - Crisis Text Line: www.crisistextline.org — text HELLO to 741741 to reach live, trained volunteer crisis counselors.

-Lastly, remember that you are not alone, and remember our saying, “The strength of the wolf is the pack and the strength of the pack is the wolf.”
+Lastly, remember that you are not alone.
 We will get through this together.

 Regular NC State updates about COVID-19 are being posted at go.ncsu.edu/coronavirus.